 CME Certificates will be issued digitally after Speaker and Symposium Surveys are completed.
 Surveys are accessible after logging in with the email address you submitted during registration.
 Surveys will be accessible online the day of the symposium and for 3 weeks following.
-You must complete the process by June 30, 2025 in order to receive your certificate.
-Certificates will be available online until December 1, 2024 and are printable directly from the website.
+You must complete the process by October 19th, 2026 in order to receive your certificate.
+Certificates will be available online until February 1, 2027 and are printable directly from the website.

-The AAFP will review 8th Annual Symposium Contemporary Management of Cardiovascular Disease in Women and designate credit hours at a later date.
+An Accrediting agency will review the 9th Annual Symposium Contemporary Management of Cardiovascular Disease in Women and deem it acceptable for up to TBD Live AAFP Prescribed credit(s).
+Term of Approval is from 09/26/26 to 09/26/26.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 credit(s)™ toward the AMA Physician's Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.

 The overall objectives are to: